cwinsor/markov_chain_monte_carlo/README.md

 # Markov Chain Monte Carlo
-Experiments and notes for two techniques:  Gibbs and
+Gibbs and Metropolis-Hastings are investigated with Python examples.